Billaferd/QuantumNexus/Species.md

 - Creation of time loops to trap enemy forces
 - Manipulation of cause and effect to ensure victory

+### Backstory

+The Chrono Weavers emerged from a civilization that mastered the intricacies of time manipulation.
+Their evolution into beings of temporal flux was gradual, each generation becoming more attuned to the timestream until they existed in a state of constant temporal displacement.

+Their early experiments with altering history brought them into conflict with nearly every other faction, as the Chrono Weavers' manipulations often had unforeseen consequences across the galaxy.
+The most significant of these conflicts was with the Quantum Concordat, as both factions sought control over the fundamental nature of reality.

+This "Temporal War" raged across multiple timelines and dimensions, causing widespread damage to the fabric of space-time.
+The conflict only ended when both sides realized they were risking the collapse of the entire multiverse.
+This led to the formation of the Temporal Accord, a treaty that strictly regulates interference with established timelines.

+Despite the Accord, the Chrono Weavers couldn't resist subtle manipulations.
+They played a significant role in prolonging the war between the Ferro-Sapiens and the Verdant Symbiosis, seeing the conflict as a crucible for technological and magical advancements that would benefit the galaxy in the long run.

+When their interference was discovered, it led to a temporary alliance between their former adversaries to neutralize the Chrono Weavers' temporal manipulations.
+This incident forced the Chrono Weavers to reevaluate their methods, leading to a more cautious approach in their dealings with other factions.

+In recent times, the Chrono Weavers have formed an uneasy partnership with the Axiom Network.
+The Weavers' understanding of temporal mechanics complements the Network's mastery over information, leading to breakthroughs in predictive algorithms and data analysis across time.

+The Chrono Weavers maintain a complex relationship with the Nomads of the Void, often providing them with glimpses of potential futures to aid their survival.
+However, they remain wary of the Nomads' scavenged time manipulation technology, fearing it could lead to uncontrolled temporal anomalies.

 ## 10. The Lithic Concord

 - **Type**: Silicon-based Crystalline Entities